 Your excellency gravely suggests that the United States government has mistaken its remedy in demanding indemnity from Spain.
 This point appears to be seriously urged, and I shall, therefore, treat it with respectful consideration.
-Whatever may be the liability of the parties in New York, in their relation to the voyage of the Grape Shot whether it be to the government of the United States for a violation of the neutrality whener is use to the government of the United States for a violation of the neutrality laws, or to individuals for deceit practiced upon the crew-these questions are completely distinct from the responsibility of the Spanish government for acts committed within its jurisdiction by its authorized agents.
+Whatever may be the liability of the parties in New York, in their relation to the voyage of the Grape Shot-whether it be to the government of the United States for a violation of the neutrality laws, or to individuals for deceit practiced upon the crew-these questions are completely distinct from the responsibility of the Spanish government for acts committed within its jurisdiction by its authorized agents.
 Spain is none the less bound to make indemnity in this case because there are other wrong-doers in the transaction.
 By the action of the authorities of Santiago de Cuba, now justified by the Spanish government, the innocent shared the fate of the guilty.
-If it be true that the ship-owners and the Cuban Junta, in New York, should be held responsible for offenses committed within the jurisdiction of the United States, it does not fullow that Spain may assent within the jurisdiction of the United States, it does not follow that Spain may escape her share of responsibility for the unjustifiable sacrifice within her lines of the unfortunate Speakman-victim as he was of fraud on the one hand and of outrage on the other.
+If it be true that the ship-owners and the Cuban Junta, in New York, should be held responsible for offenses committed within the jurisdiction of the United States, it does not follow that Spain may escape her share of responsibility for the unjustifiable sacrifice within her lines of the unfortunate Speakman-victim as he was of fraud on the one hand and of outrage on the other.

 Having shown, as I trust plainly, that the testimony relied upon by your excellency to prove the guilt of Speakman furnishes, in truth, the most satisfactory proof of his innocence, I proceed to examine the only additional consideration suggested by your excellency to establish his culpability.
 Your excellency states that it further appears that Speakman was found armed with a gun when he came into the hands of the Spanish authorities, and it is argued that if he had been deceived in shipping for the voyage or constrained to join the insurgents on landing, as has been affirmed, "nothing obliged him to preserve in his hands the surest proof of his participation in the fight."
 To this it may be fairly replied that nothing was easier to one who desired to conceal evidence of guilt than to throw away a gun; keeping his gun until he surrendered himself to the Spanish authorities, Speakman gave the surest pledge of his sincerity, and the most convincing proof of the truth of his representations.
 We are not left to conjecture to ascertain how it happened that Speakman had a gun in his possession.
 He explains this fact himself in his examination before the attorney general and the notary, which took place in the prison at Santiago de Cuba, the day before he was executed.
-In the course of this proceeding, the only prelude to his sentence and execution, the following question was put to the accused: "How is it you say you remained under arrest, and had refused to take arms, when you had a gun when you were captured?"
-To which mony of the witness he produces, another maxim not less imperative requires that all the declarations of a witness must be taken together, for it is not permitted to a party to avail himself of so much only as benefits his case and reject the remainder.
-I must therefore remind your excellency of the testimony of Speakman in his formal examination already mentioned.
-In this examination Speakman stated that "he shipped as a sailor;" "the number of men disembarked was some five and thirty, more or less;" that he "stayed on shore because they stove the boat they landed in;" and after a quarrel with the captain "they put him under arrest and he remained under arrest seven or eight days; he saw two men, to whom he gave himself up, delivering also the gun which he had."
-This testimony is not contradicted; it is consistent with all the declarations of Speakman himself, and is confirmed by the dying declarations of Wyeth, and others who were on board the Grape Shot.
-The American and British vice-consuls, satisfied of the innocence of Speakman, appealed in vain to the governor to grant a respite of three days, to obtain from Falmouth, Jamaica, conclusive testimony of the innocence of the accused.
-Refusing to postpone the execution of the sentence, which swiftly followed the accusation, and was pronounced without any opportunity afforded the accused to exculpate himself, the Spanish authorities have imposed upon themselves the obligation to establish indisputably the guilt of Speakman, at once their victim and their witness, and failing in this, his blood is upon their heads.
-No judicial tribunal in the world could pronounce a sentence of death on the meager testimony produced against this man.
+In the course of this proceeding, the only prelude to his sentence and execution, the following question was put to the accused: "How is it you say you remained under arrest, and hal refused to take arms, when you had a gun when you were captured?"
+To which furnished by the governor, it appears that Captain O'Callaghan, the interpreter, stated this was a mistake for the "captain of the expedition, G. B. Smith."]

 Speakman answered; "The gun he had when they took him prisoner was the one the captain of the ship, Mr. Welch, had."
-[In a note to the official copy of this document, furnished by the governor, it appears that Captain O'Callaghan, the interpreter, stated this was a mistake for the "captain of the expedition, G. B. Smith."]
+[In a note to the official copy of this document,